- Admissions to the Master's Degree Programmes at Hanken 2014

 - Economics: at least 30 ECTS in economics.

-- Financial Economics: at least 30 ECTS in finance and economics.
+- Financial Economics: at least 30 ECTS in financial economics and 10 ECTS in economics.

-- Intellectual Property Law: at least 30 ECTS in subjects relevant for the programme, of which at least 15 ECTS must be in law.
+- Intellectual Property Law: at least 30 ECTS in subjects relevant for the programme.

 - Marketing: at least 30 ECTS in marketing.